| How lying marketers sold Roe v. Wade to

 Wade decision Nathanson, also, is today dedicated to putting an end to

 what both now see as a national tragedy on a par with the Nazi Holocaust.
+"Let me share with you my own personal perception of

 the abortion tragedy," Nathanson told one California audience: